chec/gatsby-source-chec/gatsby-source-chec/README.md

 # @chec/gatsby-source-chec

-🛍 Gatsby plugin for sourcing products, categories and merchant info from your Chec store
+🛍 Gatsby plugin for sourcing products, categories and merchant info from your Chec store.

 ## Install